cdisc-org/analysis-results-standard/project/docs/codeTemplate.md

 # Slot: codeTemplate

-_Template programming statements and/or a reference to the template program used to perform the specific analysis._
+_Template programming statements used to perform the statistical operations for any analysis that uses this method._